Group-Sparse Model Selection: Hardness and Relaxations: Conclusions

 \section{Conclusions}

 Many applications benefit from group sparse representations.
-Unfortunately, our result in this paper shows that finding a group-based interpretation of a signal is an integer optimization problem, which is in general NP-hard.
-To this end, we characterize group structures for which a dynamical programming algorithm can find a solution in polynomial time and also delineate discrete relaxations for special structures (i.e., totally unimodular constraints) that can obtain correct solutions in special circumstances.
+Unfortunately, our main result in this paper shows that finding a group-based interpretation of a signal is an integer optimization problem, which is in general NP-hard.
+To this end, we characterize group structures for which a dynamical programming algorithm can find a solution in polynomial time and also delineate discrete relaxations for special structures (i.e., totally unimodular constraints) that can obtain correct solutions.

-Our examples and numerical simulations show the deficiencies of convex relaxations.
-We observe that such methods only recover group-covers that lie in the convex hull of the Pareto frontier determined by the solutions of the original integer problem for different values of the group budget $G$ (and sparsity budget $K$ for the generalized model).
+Our examples and numerical simulations show the deficiencies of relaxations, both convex and discrete, and of greedy approaches.
+We observe that relaxations only recover group-covers that lie in the convex hull of the Pareto frontier determined by the solutions of the original integer problem for different values of the group budget $G$ (and sparsity budget $K$ for the generalized model).
 This, in turn, implies that convex and non-convex relaxations might miss some important groups or include spurious ones in the group-sparse model selection.
 We summarize our findings in Fig.~\ref{fig:diagram}.

+There remain several interesting open questions which beg for answers.
+Firstly, there still lacks an intuitive understanding of under which circumstances the relaxations are able to yield the correct solutions.
+Secondly, our analysis implicitly assumes an orthogonal basis for the description of signals.
+In many machine learning and compressive sensing applications however, the structures in signals emerge only after representing them onto an overcomplete basis, e.g. shearlets or sparse coding techniques.
+Therefore, it would be interesting to explore to which extent our results can be generalized to the overcomplete setting.

 \appendices